skip to Main Content

 With our growing team of diverse academic and professional backgrounds, ICSVE grew out of Dr. Anne Speckhard’s work on counterterrorism and counter-radicalization spanning more than two decades.

-Given the prolific use of media by terrorist organizations such as ISIS to spur their global reach and propaganda, fighting ISIS and similar groups in the digital and information realm has become a major pillar of our research activities.
+Given the prolific use of media by domestic violent extremist and global terrorist organizations to spur their national and global reach and propaganda, fighting militant jihadist, white supremacist and anti-government militia groups in the digital and information realm has become a major pillar of our research activities.
 We take pride in our field-based primary research and evidence-based educational video materials that are carefully crafted to counter the efforts of extremist and terrorist organizations to publicize their propaganda and garner support for violence.
 We at ICSVE strongly believe that the voices of defectors and victims of terrorist groups should be the overriding force in our collective counter-narrative efforts.
-First-person research with extremists, terrorists, and their supporters, and evidence-based counter-messaging is what makes our organization stand out from the rest.
+First-person research with violent extremists, terrorists, and their supporters, and evidence-based counter-messaging is what makes our organization stand out from the rest.

 Activities

-ICSVE provides field research, training, and advice to government leaders, intelligence, police, defense, international organizations, and civilians worldwide—most recently in the United States, Europe, Middle East, Central and Southeast Asia, and the Balkans—on the core areas of P/CVE and counter-terrorism.
-ICSVE is currently engaged in collaborative projects with partners in the field, including NAMA—Strategic Intelligence Solutions, in Amman, Jordan, and the non-profit “Not in God’s Name” (Verein zur Förderung von Interkulturellem Dialog c./o) in Vienna, Austria.
+ICSVE provides field research, training, and advice to government leaders, intelligence, police, defense, international organizations, and civilians worldwide—most recently in the United States, Canada, Europe, Middle East, Central and Southeast Asia, and the Balkans—on the core areas of P/CVE and counter-terrorism.
+ICSVE has collected 272 in-depth interviews of ISIS, 16 of al Shabaab, hundreds more of militant jihadists and 52 of white supremacists and anti-government militia members and created from these interviews over 300 counter narrative videos.

-ICSVE staff have also trained, conducted research, consulted to, and lectured for NATO, OSCE, and foreign governments and embassies—and in the United States to the U.S. Senate & House, Department of State, Department of Defense, Department of Justice, Department of Homeland Security, Department of Health & Human Services, CIA, and FBI.
+ICSVE staff have trained, conducted research, consulted to, and lectured for UNODC, UN Women, NATO, OSCE, and foreign governments and embassies—and in the United States to the U.S. Senate & House, Department of State, Department of Defense, Department of Justice, Department of Homeland Security, Department of Health & Human Services and FBI.

 Success Stories